Moth fact sheet | Field of Mars EEC

 Scientific group – Moths belong to the insect order Lepidoptera.

-Diet – Caterpillars usually chew plant material such as leaves.
+Diet – Caterpillars usually eat plant material such as leaves.
 Many adult moths drink nectar, but some adults do not feed at all.

 Habitat – Moths live in forests, woodlands, gardens and cities.
-Different stages may use leaves, bark, shrubs, tree trunks and leaf litter.
+Different stages may live on leaves, bark, shrubs, tree trunks and in leaf litter.

-Life cycle – Moths have four stages: egg, larva (caterpillar), pupa and adult.
+Life cycle – Moths have four life cycle stages: egg, larva (caterpillar), pupa and adult.

 Where do moths live?